kidKrishkode/kidKrishkode/README.md

-# ✨ KrishFolio – The Digital Portfolio of Krishnendu Mitra 🌐
+# ✨ kidKrishkode – The Digital Portfolio of Krishnendu Mitra 🌐

 ## About Me 👨‍💻

-Welcome to **KrishFolio**, my personal **digital portfolio**!
+Welcome to **kidKrishkode**, my personal **digital portfolio**!
 I’m **Krishnendu Mitra**, a passionate **Full-Stack Web Developer with Machine Learning**.
 With expertise in **JPEN/JPRN/MERN stack** technology, I specialize in building scalable web applications, AI-powered solutions, and robust backend systems.

 This platform serves as a **one-stop destination** for HR professionals, clients, and companies to explore my **work, skills, and professional journey**.
-Whether you’re looking for **my past projects, current developments, services, or expertise**, KrishFolio provides everything you need to assess my capabilities and contributions.
+Whether you’re looking for **my past projects, current developments, services, or expertise**, kidKrishkode provides everything you need to assess my capabilities and contributions.

 ## 🔥 Featured Sections